-Portland Parks & Recreation has over 50 job opportunities for Seasonal Maintenance Workers across the city.
-We are looking for people to maintain park facilities, golf courses, sports fields, pools, fountains, and Portland International Raceway.
-These are seasonal, entry-level positions for adults of all ages and backgrounds.
+Position Summary: Portland Parks & Recreation has over 50 entry-level job opportunities for Seasonal Maintenance Workers across the city.
+We are looking for people to maintain park facilities, golf courses, sports fields, pools, fountains, and the Portland International Raceway.
+These seasonal, entry-level positions are for adults of all ages and backgrounds.
 We will provide training to individuals that meet the minimum requirements.
-If you enjoy being physically active, working outside, and want to help make your community clean, safe, and welcoming for all, join us at Portland Parks & Recreation!
+If you are looking for career development working in the outdoors, enjoy being physically active, and want to help make your community clean, safe, and welcoming for all, join us at Portland Parks & Recreation!

 We are looking to fill open positions in several different geographic areas and work groups.
 For more information about the specific Seasonal Maintenance Worker jobs you can apply for with Portland Parks & Recreation, see below for Additional Information.

 PP&R Seasonal Maintenance Worker Duties:

 - Learn and perform manual labor and tasks

 - Operate pick-ups, smaller flatbed and dump trucks, and other automotive equipment not requiring a Commercial Driver's License

 - Perform pre-and post-trip safety inspection of vehicles